swetha242/Peer2Peer-Forum/README.md

 To run the application, go to frontend directory and run 'ionic serve'.

 Backend:
-The database P2Pdb has two collections- notes and users.
+The database P2Pdb has two collections-notes,users and ideas.
 Sample JSONs have been included in the readme in the backend folder.